Entanglement groups: Introduction

 This definition provides an operational sense in which entanglement enables ``spooky action at a distance:'' a unitary transformation on one part of the system is equivalent to, or can be undone by, a unitary transformation on the complement.
 This property of entanglement for bipartite systems has been appreciated since the very beginning \cite{Schrodinger_1935} and has appeared in many places in the literature (see for example \cite{Linden_1998,Carteret_1999,Carteret_2000,Vollbrecht_2001,Zurek1,Zurek2,Walck_2007,Tzitrin:2019fwe,Bernards:2022qhd}).
-We will use this to develop a precise mathematical characterization of multi-partite entanglement in terms of entanglement groups which are constructed as quotients of the stabilizer group and its subgroups.
+For some recent applications see \cite{Bryan:2018zsx,PhysRevA.104.022426,Noller_2023}.
+It's worth noting that, although stabilizers are generic for bipartite systems, they are rare for multi-partite systems.
+We return to this in sections \ref{sect:physical} and \ref{sect:classifying}, where we point out that a single state with an enhanced multi-party stabilizer (an enhanced entanglement group) can govern the behavior of nearby states, even though the nearby states do not have enhanced stabilizers.